Last updated on February 17th, 2026

 Enchant at Las Vegas Ballpark

-Don’t miss Enchant, an immersive outdoor holiday experience at Las Vegas Ballpark.
-The attraction features a light maze, village, ice skating trail, artisan Christmas market and play area for kids.
-Enchant also features an opportunity to get pictures with Santa Claus.
+The attraction features a light maze, snow slide, ice skating trail, artisan Christmas market, and play area for kids.
+Enchant also features an opportunity to get pictures with Santa Claus and of course, plenty of food and drinks available to purchase.

 Fremont Street Experience